davidndiba/phase-1-review-strings-lab/README.md

 - Concatenate strings with the `+` operator
 - Interpolate variables and other JavaScript expressions inside template literals
-- Read the MDN documentation on string methods and practice using a few
+- Read the MDN documentation on string methods and practice using a fews-basics-strings-code-alons-basics-strings-code-along@0.1.0 postinstall js-basics-strings-code-along@0.1.0: command not foundg@0.1.0 postinstall js-basics-strings-code-along@0.1.0: command not found

 ## Introduction